Null Ransomware Encrypted File

 3.4 | 1087 Votes

 What is a NULL file?

 When the ransomware runs on a user's computer, it encrypts files on the computer and adds the .null extension onto the names of the files.
 The targeted files are typically documents, images, videos, and backup files, such as .DOCX, .JPG, .MP4, and .DB files.
 For example, a spreadsheet.xlsx file becomes spreadsheet.xlsx.null.

 The virus then generates a pop-up window with several tabs explaining the hostile takeover of the user's files.
 The tabs include information about what occurred to the computer, the encryption used on the files, the list of encrypted files, how the user can recover his files, and how the user can make the Bitcoin ransom payment.

-NOTE: Currently, there are several options for removing the Null virus, such as Malwarebytes Premium software, but there is no program available to effectively restore infected files.
-If the user has a recent backup of his files, he can perform a system restore to remove the virus but any changes made to files after the backup was made will be lost.
+Currently, there are several options for removing the Null virus, such as Malwarebytes Premium software.
+However, there is no program available to effectively restore infected files.
+The best way to recover your files is to retrieve them from a recent backup or perform a System Restore to a point before your computer was infected.

 FileInfo.com recommends you never pay a ransom to decrypt files encrypted by ransomware.
 Paying a ransom encourages ransomware distributors to continue their efforts, and there is no guarantee that paying a ransom will give you access to your files.
 Instead, you should restore your data from a recent backup created before the ransomware infected your computer.